marczis/linux-networking/README.md

     link/ether 52:54:00:8f:55:01 brd ff:ff:ff:ff:ff:ff
 ```

 dummy is not here, and we don't have the namespace anymore.
 Now so this is interesting right, we get rid of dummy, by deleting the namespace he lived in.
-I'm not 100% convinced that dummy wend down as he supposed to be, but at least we don't have a way to reach him anymore, I advise to delete the interfaces before you delete the namespaces, but it is just because I don't know for sure that those are freed properly just because we deleted their home.
+I'm not 100% convinced that dummy went down as he supposed to be, but at least we don't have a way to reach him anymore, I advise to delete the interfaces before you delete the namespaces, but it is just because I don't know for sure that those are freed properly just because we deleted their home.
 (Anyone?)

 Okay, so far we had to separated namespaces, not much of a fun, we want to build some real life like stuff right?

 Lets learn about VETH pairs.

+## VETH Pairs
 A VETH pair, as the name kind of reveals already, means two interfaces, and they are magically connected in the subspace.
 How it works?
 You drop anything into one of them, and it will fall out on the other end.
 Virtual Ethernet? (to confirm) It is like a network cable with two ends.

 Lets create one: